richardlam4391/IBM-Data-Analyst-Professional-Certificate/Introduction to Data Analytics/README.md

 # Details of Introduction to Data Analytics

-This course tells you how to understand why Data Analytics tools and career roles are important.
+This course tells you why Data Analytics tools and career roles are important.

 ## Key Skills